kaskajp/4z/src/pages/vimwiki-autocomplete-links.md

 # VimWiki Autocomplete Links

+**UPDATE December 4, 2025**: This is just an early version of a plugin.
+See [VimWiki Autocomplete Links](https://github.com/kaskajp/vimwiki-autocomplete-links) for the latest version.

 This is a custom completion function for Vimwiki links.
 It allows you to autocomplete links by pressing Ctrl-Space.

 E.g. type `[[Debian` and press Ctrl-Space to open the autocomplete menu.
 Use arrow up/down to choose and press enter.
 Enter appends ]] to complete the link.